GMichaelRapp/Hard-Knock/welcome.md

 ---

 layout: default
-title: Welcome to Simulacrum
+title: Welcome to the Hard Knock
 nav_order: 0

 ---

-## Welcome to Simulacrum
+## Welcome to the Hard Knock

 **The war began over two decades ago . . .**